-Encourage families to enjoy God’s creation together during the month of April!
+Encourage families to enjoy God’s creation together as winter begins to fade into warmer weather!
 The Springtime Activities for Families handout especially includes four simple activity suggestions that connect family members to God, to nature, to each other as they experience the beauty of the spring season.

 The Our Faith and Earth Sustainability Support Article reviews Pope Benedict XVI’s call for a commitment to care for creation and examines the particular effect that environmental changes will pose to the poor.
 This article challenges us to commit to care for God’s creation and to care for those who are poor.
 It includes suggestions for implementation in class and at home.

-Download and share the Our Faith and Earth Sustainability Support Article with the families in your religious education program in conjunction with any Earth Day celebrations and alongside Laudato Si resources and conversation.
+Download and share the Our Faith and Earth Sustainability Support Article with the families in your religious education program in conjunction with any timely opportunities and alongside Laudato Si resources and conversation.

 Download a In Thanksgiving for the Gifts of God’s Creation Prayer Card and use it in the classroom or parish to enhance your children's appreciation of nature’s bounty.